 Mint Simple Syrup

-It’s easy!
-1 cup water, 1 cup sugar and 1/2 cups fresh chopped mint leave.
+You’ll need 1 cup water, 1 cup sugar, and 1/2 cup fresh chopped mint leave.

-Boil the water and sugar until the sugar has dissolved.
+In a small saucepan, bring the water and sugar to a simmer over medium heat, until the sugar has dissolved.
 Add in the mint leaves and simmer for another 10 minutes.

 Let the syrup cool then strain to remove the mint leaves.
 Place the mint simple syrup in a glass jar and refrigerate until cold.

 Using a good quality whiskey from Kentucky is key to creating the perfect mint julep.
 Here are some of our favorite bourbon brands.
 You can find all of these at your local liquor store:

 Bulleit Bourbon – This whiskey has a sweet oak flavor and light spiciness.
 It has hints of maple, oak, and nutmeg.
 It goes really well paired with ginger flavors.